diorahman/node-wcc-cli/README.md

 Qt Creator Remote Compiler Plugin CLI
 ===

 Harmattan optimized.
 This is just an example of https://github.com/diorahman/node-wcc usage.
-You can wildly think any use cases! :-)
+You can wildly think of any use cases! :-)

 Prerequisites
 ---